Bill Clinton Lap Dance Scene On Cutting Room Floor From Tom Cruise New Movie ‘American Made’

 — Adam B. Vary (@adambvary) September 20, 2017

-In that nixed scene, it showed a time when Bush and Seal were in the same room.
-The conspiracy theory has Bush up to his eyeballs in this scheme dating back to the days when he was at the helm of the CIA.
+In that nixed scene, it showed a time when Bush and Seal were in the same room in the White House.
+The conspiracy theory has Bush up to his eyeballs in this scheme, using his connections as the ex-head of the CIA.

 The Hollywood Reporter suggests that dealing with real-life characters is “tricky” as there’s always a “potential for legal action.”